Cannabidiol: The Cannabinoid That Could!

 Since then, the use of cannabis spread throughout most civilizations and became a staple in the economies of many empires.
 From India, Europe, the Americas and Africa…cannabis seemed to be everywhere.

-This is largely due to the diversity of what can be done with the plant, in addition to its medical properties and the fact that it is incredibly easy to grow in most climates.
+This is largely due to the diversity of what can be done with the plant, and the fact that it is incredibly easy to grow in most climates.

 Cannabis eventually made its way to the West during colonial times.
 Hemp finally made its way to the Northern American Colonies around the 1600s.
 In fact, the colony of Virginia had laws that made it illegal to “not grow the crop”.
 Several other colonies had similar laws on the books.

-For thousands of years, shamans, healers and physicians wrote about the potential medical relief found from the cannabis plant.
-From helping with morning sickness, menstrual pains, mood disorders, pain management, inflammation, appetite stimulation as well as achieving “religious planes” …cannabis became a staple in the diet of humanity and the “go to medicine” up until about the 1900s.
+For thousands of years, shamans, healers and physicians wrote about the potential relief found from the cannabis plant.
+Soon after, cannabis became a staple in the diet of humanity and the “go to remedy for many conditions” up until about the 1900s.